Description

 - Clear mathematical communication (spoken and written)

-- Critical thinking and problem-solving
+- Critical thinking and problem solving

 - Reflection and revision of ideas and solutions

-- Making connections between concepts
+- Making connections between mathematical concepts

 - Collaboration and productive struggle

-Required Material
+Required Materials

-- Desmos
+- Desmos graphing calculator

 - TI-83+ or higher graphing calculator

-- Computer access required during the week
+- Computer access during the week

-Course Outline
+Course Topics

 - Limits and Continuity